-PARTNER
+Oisin McClenaghan PARTNER

-D+353 1 232 2735 E shay.lydon@matheson.com
+T +353 1 232 2227 E oisin.mcclenaghan@matheson.com

-P This material is provided for general information purposes only and does not purport to cover every aspect of the themes and subject matter discussed, nor is it intended to provide, and does not constitute or comprise, legal or any other advice on any particular matter The information in this document is subject to the Legal Terms of Use and Liability Disclaimer contained on the Matheson website. matter discussed, nor is it intended to provide, and does not constitute or comprise, legal or any other advice on any particular matter.
+The material is provided for general information purposes only and does not purport to cover every aspect of the themes and subject matter discussed, nor is it intended to provide, and does not constitute, legal or any other advice on any particular matter.
+The information in this document is provided subject to the Legal Terms and Liability Disclaimer contained on the Matheson website.